mahi13singh2004/JobWallah/README.md

 > **Build better resumes.
 Match smarter.
 Apply faster.**

-A full-stack career productivity platform built with ❤️ using the **MERN stack**, designed to help users create multiple resumes, analyze job descriptions with AI, discover jobs, and track applications — all in one place.
+A full-stack career productivity platform built using the **MERN stack**, designed to help users create multiple resumes, analyze job descriptions with AI, discover jobs, and track applications — all in one place.

 ---